Icy and slippery roads. Snow-covered pavements. Reduced visibility. The biting cold.

 Hand and Foot Warmers

-Suppose the car heater doesn’t work its magic on a winter day.
-Since your hands and feet will feel chilly, it’s best to include hand and foot warmers in your emergency car kit.
+Suppose your car heater doesn’t work its magic on a winter day.
+Since your hands and feet will feel chilly, it’s best to include hand and foot warmers in your winter car survival kit.
 These warmers will keep you from shivering in the biting cold.

 A survival blanket is one of your best shots to avoid hypothermia.
 It gives you an extra layer of warmth when the situation becomes critical.
 Since most blankets like this can fit two people, huddling close to your companion will help slow the rate of heat loss.

-It gets dark earlier in the evening during winter, so streetlamps might not provide enough light.
+It gets dark earlier during winter, so streetlamps might not provide enough light at night.

-If you’re driving late and still find yourself on the road, a tactical flashlight with an extra set of batteries might come in handy in case you encounter vehicular problems along the way.
+If you’re driving late and still find yourself on the road, a tactical flashlight with an extra set of batteries might come in handy in case you encounter car problems along the way.